jleatham78/README-generator/README.md

   ## Installation

-  n
+  n/a

   ## Usage

-  n
+  ## license

+    This project is licensed under MIT license.

   ## Contributing

-  n
+  n/a

   ## Tests

-  n
+  as;ldkfjasdf

   ## Questions

-  If you have questions, you can reach me at test or visit [test](https://github.com/test/)
+  If you have questions, you can reach me at sjleatham@msn.com or visit [jleatham78](https://github.com/jleatham78/)